Downlink/test/Readme.md

 For this quick tour, we will use two computers communicating with each other using the internet.

-One computer will act as the *remote device* that will generate random numbers and simulate a GPIO output using pin 33.
+We will create a micro server (*remote device*) that will just generate random numbers as its service.

-The other computer will host a *client application* that will access the random numbers and control the GPIO output using a console.
+And a client application (*remote client*) that will access the random numbers from the remote device.

+There are two ways we can access the random numbers from the remote device.

+We can access it using a pull-method using a one time function call.

+And using an event function also called a push-method where the random numbers will be sent <br>
+to the remote client every 5 seconds if the random value changes from the remote device.

 ![](https://raw.githubusercontent.com/EdoLabs/src2/master/quicktour.svg?sanitize=true)
 [](quicktour.svg)